Johnny Rodgers: Personal life

 Rodgers was reported to have become a devotee of Guru Maharaj Ji, head of the Divine Light Mission, in 1974.
 Rodgers met Majaraj Ji for the first time in January 1976 to discuss the guru's international tour, and in an interview at the time stated that he had joined the Divine Light Mission out of a search for deeper meaning in his life.

+In 1987, Rodgers was sentenced to six months in jail for wielding a gun at a cable TV employee when the employee visited his home to retrieve equipment due to Rodgers' lack of payment.
+He was also stopped at the US-Mexico border in 1985 and found to be in possession of methamphetamine.

 Today, Rodgers is a businessman in Omaha, Nebraska, where he operates a sports marketing company and bedding products manufacturer.
 He also works with his alma mater to encourage athletes who dropped out of school to return and complete their educations.

 Rodgers has also authored a book entitled An Era of Greatness about the University of Nebraska football team during his playing days.

 Rodgers was president of the Malcolm X Memorial Foundation from 1995 to 2005.

 In 2007 Rodgers was a brief partner in a sports bar located in midtown Omaha bearing his name.
 In less than one year the partnership fell apart and dueling lawsuits ensued.

 He is currently creating a mentoring program for children with other football and sport professionals.

 In May 2014, Rodgers was hired as vice president of new business development at Rural Media Group.

 In November 2021, Rodgers was hospitalized at the University of Nebraska Medical Center with COVID-19 but was released two weeks later.

+His daughter is Jewel Rodgers, poet laureate of Nebraska.